-Assesses the quality of relationships children have with their peers. e.g., "I have a friend I can tell everything to."
+Assesses the quality of relationships children have with their peers. e.g., "I

-RESEARCH HIGHLIGHTS CONNECTEDNESS
+RESEARCH HIGHLIGHTS

 Children who do not feel part of a group or feel cast out by their own group are at risk of anxiety and depression.
 They are also at higher risk of low school attendance and future school drop-out (Veiga et al., 2014).
 Strong social connections in adolescence are a better predictor of well-being in adulthood than their academic achievement (Olsson, 2013).

 For younger students during elementary and middle school years, a nurturing and caring relationship with a classroom teacher is vital.
-Connections with warm and accepting teachers enhance emotional well-being. increase motivation, engagement and success in school for children in early adolescence.
+Connections with warm and accepting teachers enhance emotional well-being, increase motivation, engagement and success in school for children in early adolescence.
 They are also buffers for children who are experiencing mental health problems (Oberle, 2018).